sarah27h/FEND-restaurant-stage-1/README.md

     - Opening `index.html` click on any restaurant button.
     - click on home link.
     - Open dev tools -> Network tab -> check offline only.
-    - Reload page you should see it :)

 ## Leaflet.js and Mapbox